Board of trustees

 Begoña Elices GarcíaBegoña Elices

-Begoña Elices holds a degree in Information Science and Economics from the Complutense University of Madrid.
+Begoña Elices holds an Information Sciences degree as well as an Economics degree from Complutense University of Madrid.

 Pedro Fernández FrialPedro Fernández